PySimpleGUI/PySimpleGUI/readme.md

 ## APIs

 PySimpleGUI can be broken down into 2 types of API's:
- * High Level single call functions
+ * High Level single call functions    (The `Popup` calls)
  * Custom form functions

 ### Python Language Features

- There are a couple of Python language features that PySimpleGUI utilizes heavily that should be understood first...
+ There are a number of Python language features that PySimpleGUI utilizes heavily for API access that should be understood...
  * Variable number of arguments to a function call
  * Optional parameters to a function call